 Rick hawkins, treasurer

-Currently living on a small farm in Martin County, FL with a small nursery, cattle, chickens, fruit & vegetables.
-Solar energy generation on site.
-Director of Materials Management, The Breakers Palm Beach Inc, Palm Beach FL.
-Leader of The Breakers “Green Team.”
-Co-founder and board member of Localecopia.
-Collaborator for resiliency projects and advocate for education regarding climate change and promoting sustainability.
+Rick Hawkins is currently living on a small farm in Martin County, FL with a small nursery, cattle, chickens, fruits and vegetables, and has solar energy generation on site.
+He is Director of Materials Management, for The Breakers Palm Beach Inc in Palm Beach, FL, Leader of The Breakers “Green Team,” Co-founder and Board Member of Localecopia, and a collaborator for resiliency projects and advocate for education regarding climate change and promoting sustainability.

 anthony olivieri, Chair of the development committee